acostag8/Final_project/README.md

 Ir Sensor - When the alarm is activated, the IR sensor is activated.
 To deactivate the alarm the IR sensor is programmed to detect 20 straight seconds of motion.
 If motion is not detected the IR sensor waits to detect motion.
 If motion is detected for less than 20 seconds then the time is restarted.
 This code was partially writted from scratch and online.

 LDR sensor - to detect if there is enough light in the room.
 The voltage of the LDR is used.
 IF the voltage read is less than 0.6V then the RGB led turns on.
-This code is based on the an exercise we did in Chapter 5.
+This code is based on the an exercise we did in Chapter 5. cahnge!!!

 PC Serial Com - This module controls the PC monitor.
 The monitor is programmed to show the alarm state, the alarm time, the current date and time and available commands.
 The user is also able to set the current date and time and also the alarm time using the PC keyboard.
 This code was influenced by the textbook code.